sivasankarankb/pyfileshare/README.md

 4. Get the packages required by pyfileshare by running `pip3 install -r requirements.txt` inside the code directory from a terminal.

-__Note__: I cannot verify the application's working on MacOS as I don't have access to an Apple machine.
-But the Linux instructions should work for Mac.
-Don't forget to install the latest Python 3 from the Python website.

 ## Setting up file sharing
 Sharing is done by allowing access to a directory on the computer.
 Open the `pyfs-server.py` file.
 This contains code of the server.